Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Introduction

 Our main contributions are:

-\begin{itemize} \item We define a general framework for specifying realistic safety properties of ML systems modeling different types of attacker capabilities. \item We present a novel decomposition and search space reduction methodology for efficient verification different types of safety properties for computer vision systems. \item We implement our techniques as part of \sys and use it to verify twelve safety properties on fifteen state-of-the-art vision systems including Imagenet classifiers, self-driving cars, and commercial vision APIs. \sys finds thousands of violations in all tested systems (see Figure~\ref{fig:wrong_demonstration} for some samples). \end{itemize}
+\begin{itemize} \item We define a general framework for specifying realistic safety properties of ML systems modeling different types of attacker capabilities. \item We present a novel decomposition and state space reduction methodology for efficient verification different types of safety properties for computer vision systems. \item We implement our techniques as part of \sys and use it to verify twelve safety properties on fifteen state-of-the-art vision systems including Imagenet classifiers, self-driving cars, and commercial vision APIs. \sys found thousands of violations in all tested systems (see Figure~\ref{fig:wrong_demonstration} for some samples). \item The number of safety violations of the computer vision systems can be reduced by up to 60.2\% by retraining them with the violations detected by \sys. \end{itemize}

+The rest of the paper is organized as follows.
+We define different types of ML safety properties in Section~\ref{sec:framework}.
+We provide an overview of our methodology in Section~\ref{sec:overview}.
+The details of how \sys verifies different safety properties and complexity analysis of the corresponding search spaces are described in Section~\ref{sec:reduction}.
+Section~\ref{sec:impl} outlines our experiment setup and Section~\ref{sec:eval} presents a detailed evaluation of \sys.
+We discuss the related work in Section~\ref{sec:related} and conclude the paper in Section~\ref{sec:conclusion}.